HarshikaReddy4/To_do_list/README.md

 ## Authors

-The project was developed by Harshika,Vighnesh who can be found on GitHub [here](link to author's GitHub profile).
+The project was developed by Harshika,Vighnesh who can be found on GitHub

+## Updates

+- Add Favicon to the Website..
+- Fix the Layout and other small fixes..
+- Optimize the code and make it more modern and clearn UI